What are the most important things to know about fostemsavir?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking fostemsavir during pregnancy.
-For more information on the use of fostemsavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.
+For more information on the use of fostemsavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-- If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings), especially if you are taking birth control pills that contain ethinyl estradiol.
+- If you are using hormone-based birth control (such as pills, implants, or vaginal rings), especially if you are taking birth control pills that contain ethinyl estradiol.
 Your health care provider can help you decide how to adjust your birth control while you are taking fostemsavir.
-For more information about using birth control and HIV medicines at the same time, view the HIVinfo
+For more information about using birth control and HIV medicines at the same time, view the HIVinfo HIV and Birth Control infographic.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take (particularly St. John’s wort).
 Fostemsavir may affect the way other medicines or products work, and other medicines or products may affect how fostemsavir works.
 Taking fostemsavir together with certain medicines or products may cause serious side effects.